maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 xSlice = append(xSlice, 40)
 fmt.Println(xSlice, len(xSlice), cap(xSlice))

-// This one increases the cap
+// This one double the cap
 // Copy into a new slice
 xSlice = append(xSlice, 50)
 fmt.Println(xSlice, len(xSlice), cap(xSlice))